Tamara Tarasenko

-Tamara Tarasenko (Тамара Андреевна Тарасенко; Тамара Андріївна Тарасенко; born May 24, 1939, Moscow, Soviet Union — died May 23, 1992, Odesa, Ukraine) professor, philosopher, the first Chairman of the Board of Dr. Haass Social Assistance Fund (1987).
+Tamara Andriivna Tarasenko (Тамара Андріївна Тарасенко, Тамара Андреевна Тарасенко; May 24, 1939 – May 23, 1992) was a Soviet Ukrainian professor, philosopher, the first chairman of the Board of Dr. Haass Social Assistance Fund (1987).

 Graduated with honors from the philological faculty of the Odesa State I. I. Mechnykov University (OSU) in 1961.
 PhD thesis - "Regulatory Aspects of Social Functioning of the Language” (1974).

 Worked as a Russian language and literature teacher, senior librarian at the University Scientific Library, professor at the Department of Philosophy, Head of the Department of Philosophy, Director of the Odesa State University Library.

 Head of the Social Assistance Fund

-According to the memoirs of one of the founders of the Dr. Haass Social Assistance Fund, a distinguished lawyer of Ukraine Alexander Muchnik, on November 26, 1987 T. A. Tarasenko was elected the first chairman of the Board of one of the first in the USSR non-governmental charitable organization.
+According to the memoirs of one of the founders of the Dr. Haass Social Assistance Fund, a distinguished lawyer of Ukraine Alexander Muchnik, on November 26, 1987, T. A. Tarasenko was elected the first chairman of the Board of one of the first in the USSR non-governmental charitable organization.
 Occupying the post of the Head of the Department of Philosophy at the Odesa State University, T.A.
 Tarasenko played an important role in the official legalization of the charitable organization under the difficult conditions of the Soviet bureaucracy.
 As the Head of the Foundation she was personally involved in the direct provision of social assistance to people in need.
 T.A.Tarasenko laid the tradition in charity management system of moral, dedicated and selfless service to others.

 Scientific and teaching activities

 According to numerous memoirs of her colleagues, T.A.
 Tarasenko was one of the first in the Soviet Union to develop and begin delivering lectures on the History of Russian 20th century philosophy.
 Thanks to her, students of the university first got to know the works of Berdyaev, Bulgakov, Ilyin, Lossky, Rozanov, Solovyov, Fedorov, Florensky, Florovsky, Frank, Shestov et al. at that time kept in special depositories.
-In her lectures and seminars T. A. Tarasenko practiced the method of the famous Soviet philosopher Genrikh S. Batishchev (1932-1990) - a "deep dialogue", a dialogue that involves not only mind but also conscience, a moral component of the personality of her students.
+In her lectures and seminars T. A. Tarasenko practiced the method of the famous Soviet philosopher Genrikh S. Batishchev (1932–1990) - a "deep dialogue", a dialogue that involves not only mind but also conscience, a moral component of the personality of her students.

-In her teaching activities she had a genuine respect to students' dignity, thinking and personal traits of character.
-She came to help in need, showing sensitivity to the inner world of a young man.
+According to various sources, Tarasenko emphasized respect for students’ individual characteristics and provided support to those in need.

 In 1991, being seriously ill and suffering from pain, she carried on teaching, delivering lectures and seminars.
 She considered it her duty to complete the course of lectures for the Law faculty students.